brbsix/encfs-tool/README.md

 * run commands on multiple volumes (in the VOLUME_DIR)
 * check whether volumes are mounted or not
 * mount and unmount volumes
-* force-unmount volumes (killing associated processes first)
+* shutdown command to force-unmount volumes (killing associated processes first)

 Installation
 -----